Applying for the NDIS

 What does this mean?

-Let’s go through each section and have a look at how you can use the information in the Act to help you prepare your goals and support requests.
+Both the video and the text below goes through Section 34 and how you can use the information in the Act to help you prepare your goals and support requests.

 Section 34.1 A Supports you ask for must relate to your current goals and aspirations.